Minor in Global Studies

 Examines how international cinema represents various aspects of societies and cultures outside the U.S. Representative films of Asia, Africa, Europe, Latin America, Australia and Oceania, and Canada may be studied.

-Examines the relationships between humans and the natural environment over the last 500 years.
-Topics include conceptions of nature, the use of resources in different societies, the consequences of various forms of economic organization (particularly capitalism) on the environment, and the impact of technological change on the world’s ecology.
+Examines the relationships between humans and the natural environment from prehistoric times to the present.
+Investigates conceptions of nature and the use of resources in various societies, the consequences of different forms of social and economic organization on the environment, and the impact of technological change on the world’s ecology.

 Prerequisite: ENG 240